“Each cup of tea represents an imaginary voyage.“

 Yes, I have read this everywhere.
-Antioxidant (don’t know how is it beneficial, but sounds complex, so should be really healthy) is the in thing nowadays.
-Everyone I know drinks green tea for weight loss (what the heck, they must have done scientific research already, why do I need to do extra work).
+Antioxidant (I don’t know how beneficial it is, but it sounds complex, so it should be really healthy) is nowadays’ in-thing.
+Everyone I know drinks green tea for weight loss (what the heck, they must have done scientific research already.
+Why do I need to do extra work?).

 #Myth 2- Drinking Green Tea for Weight Loss.

-I ate one full Tandoori Chicken, a plate of Chicken Wings, Mutton Biriyani and yeah Honey & Hazelnut Ice Cream with Extra Chocolate (The secret to making anything taste better is more chocolate).
-Oh, not to worry, I won’t gain weight as I am going to drink lots of green tea to melt whatever I ate, and it is going to be washed out.
+I ate one whole Tandoori Chicken, a plate of Chicken Wings, Mutton Biriyani, and yeah Honey & Hazelnut Ice Cream with Extra Chocolate (The secret to making anything taste better is more chocolate).
+Oh, not to worry, I won’t gain weight as I will drink lots of green tea to melt whatever I ate, and it will be washed out.

 #Myth 3- You can Drink Green Tea as Much as You Like Safely.